 Possibly one of the most underrated of all studio effects the Flanger is a very versatile effect offering huge sound design scope.
 Let me run through this effect for you.

-In the video I run a vocal take through two very different plugins – one is the stock Steinberg Cubase Flanger and the other is the mighty FabFilter Timeless delay processor.
+In the Flanger Effect – what is it and how does it work video I run a vocal take through two very different plugins – one is the stock Steinberg Cubase Flanger and the other is the mighty FabFilter Timeless delay processor.
 I explain how a flanger works and what type of settings to use to achieve different flanging textures.
 I show you how you can use the modulation matrix of a delay process to create various flanging effects.

 Plugins used in this video: